-The statue is very much part of the visitor’s experience and learning about the castle’s history and the legend of King Arthur.
+The statue is very much part of the visitor’s experience of learning about the castle’s history and the legend of King Arthur.

-The cave you see in the middle of the photo is Merlin’s Cave.
-It’s 100 metres long and passes completely through Tintagel Island.
-Legend tells us this cave is where Merlin lived.
-If you believe the legends, Merlin still walks in the cave today.
+If you believe the legends, Merlin once lived here and still walks in the cave today.
 Listen carefully and you may be fortunate to hear his magical voice.

-Take care down here though and keep one eye own the sea.
+Take care down here though and keep one eye on the sea.
 You don’t want to get trapped by the incoming tide!

 Take a stroll on the South West Coastal Path

-If you still have some energy to burn, taking a stroll along at least a little of the South West Coastal Path is a perfect way to take in more of the stunning coastline.
+If you still have some energy to burn, taking a stroll along part of the South West Coastal Path is a perfect way to take in more of the stunning coastline.

 How to get to Tintagel Castle from London